nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

       SPM: prepare to jump to Non-Secure image
       ***** Booting Zephyr OS v1.13.99 *****

 #.
-Observe that the message ``Application started`` is shown in the terminal window after the LTE link is established, to ensure that the application started.
+Observe that the message ``LTE Sensor Gateway sample started`` is shown in the terminal window, to ensure that the application started.
+#.
+The nRF9160 DK now connects to the network.
 This might take several minutes.
 #.
 Observe that LED 3 starts blinking as the connection to nRF Cloud is established.
 #.
 The first time you start the sample, pair the device to your account: